JGSNETO/LearnCpp/README.md

 3. A value is a set of bits interpreted according to a type
 4. A variable is a samed object

+- An object of a fundamental type has a fixed size in memory

+- Arithmetic operations
+1. Plus: x+y
+2. Unary Plus: +x
+3. Minus: x-y
+4. Unary Minus:-x
+5. Multiply: x*y
+6. Divide: x/y
+7. Module: x%y

+- Comparison Operations.
+All operations evaluated to bool.
+1. Equal: x==y
+2. Not Equeal: x!=y
+3. Less than: x<y
+4. Less than or equal: x<=y
+5. Greater than: x > y
+6. Greater than: x>=y

+- Logical Operations.
+1. Logical and: x&&y
+2. Logical or: x||y
+3. Logical not: !x

+- Bitwise operations.
+1. Bitwise And: x&y
+2. Bitwise Or: x|y
+3. Bitwise exclusive or: x^y
+4. Bitwise complement:
+5. Bitwise shift left:x<<n
+6. Bitwise shift right:x>>n

+### Initialization

+- Implict conversion x Implicit Initialization
+- Auto: the type of an object can be ommitted, and be derived from its initialization value´s type.
+1. Do not use when you want be explicit about an object´s precision(float/double).
+2. Making a variable´s type clearly visibly.

+### Scope

+- Any name, typically a variable defined has a scope:
+1. Local: inside a function
+2. Global: not inside a function